Web3bazaar/Project-submissions/readme.md

 #### A) overview: Provide data relative to the project and community behind it:
 - name :  < Name of the project >
 - description :   < Brief description of the project or collection >
-- chainId :  < Id of the EVM network or chain where the contracts are supported(in hexadecimal) >
+- chainId :  < ID of the EVM network or chain where the contracts are supported(in hexadecimal) >
-- discord : < Projec's Discord server invite link>
+- discord : < Project's Discord server invite link>
 - twitter : < Project's Twitter handler>
 - github  : < Project's Github URL>
 - website : < Project's website url>